-It is my opinion that the subject applications are premature and not in the public interest in that inadequate study has been done on the community -wide implications of redeveloping the golf course lands.
+It is my opinion that the subject applications are premature and not in the public interest for two reasons:

+- Without a decision on the 40% agreement, these applications cannot be considered.
+As previously noted, a decision to approve or refuse these applications would have to be conditional on the outcome of the legal challenge to the Agreement which in my experience is a condition that could not be imposed under the Planning Act. - 2.
+There has been inadequate study done on the community-wide implications of redeveloping the golf course lands.
 These lands were designed as an integral component of the broader neighbourhood.
 The road and pathway network along with the piped infrastructure and storm water management were designed and laid out on the understanding that these lands were to remain in open space use and accessible to the community.
 As noted in the Planning Rationale submitted by the applicant on page 41, even the building design guidelines for Kanata Lakes referenced the importance of the golf course lands and the intent that they remain as open space: "With respect to the golf course, Guideline 3.1.4.1 recommends that elevations which face the golf course or other public open areas must be given the same design emphasis as the street elevation."

 This is just one example of the importance given to these lands in the context of the overall community.
 In view of this, it is my opinion that the subject applications cannot be viewed as a simple land use change through zoning and implemented through a plan of subdivision without consideration of this broader context.
-At a minimum, the consideration of this land use change should be delayed until a community design plan or similar study in accordance with Section 2.5.6 Collaborative Community Design and Secondary Planning Processes be undertaken to fully assess and guide any redevelopment of the subject lands.
+At a minimum, the consideration of this land use change should be delayed until a community design plan or similar study in accordance with Section 2.5.6 Collaborative Community Design and Secondary Planning Processes has been undertaken to fully assess and guide any redevelopment of the subject lands.
 The removal of this key design element of the community and its proposed development of over 1500 new dwelling units without such guidance cannot in my opinion be considered orderly development; good planning; or be in the public interest.